 Google Drive: “When you upload, submit, store, send or receive content to or through Google Drive, you give Google a worldwide license to use, host, store, reproduce, modify, create derivative works (such as those resulting from translations, adaptations or other changes we make so that your content works better with our services), communicate, publish, publicly perform, publicly display and distribute such content.”

 I am so enthusiastic about FOREVER that I signed on to be an Ambassador for the company.
-If you sign up for an account with FOREVER, make sure that my name, Richard Hill, and my picture appear by the space where you create an account.
+Click FOREVER to sign up for a free 2 GB storage account.
+Make sure that my name, Richard Hill, and my picture appear by the space where you create an account.

 Then I will be the one to personally answer your questions and advise you on organizing your photos and files and how to take full advantage of FOREVER.